Pensilva School Council ‘Every child has a Voice’

 We have completed the Gold PADL (Proclaiming Active Democracy Loudly) award and we are currently working on the Platinum Award.

-We run cake sale to raise money for the school council to spend on the playgrounds.
+We have run cake sales to raise money for the school council to spend on the playgrounds and other resources.

-We ran a poster competition, in conjunction with the chair of governors, about safety at the school entrance.
+We have run a poster competition, in conjunction with the chair of governors, about safety at the school entrance.